wills-gft/grafana-prometheus-mvp/README.md

 $ kubectl create -f grafana/ingress-grafana.yaml
 ```

-Add patience, and _use the following command to find the address Grafana is being served on,_
+Use the following command to find the address Grafana is being served on,_
 ```
-$ kubectl get ingress grafana-ingress
+$ kubectl get svc -n istio-system
 ```

-# Infrequently Asked Questions:

-## Q: Why?!
-A: Because I wanted to run _something_ in kubernetes, and Prometheus seemed like a great idea, because it'd allow me to visualize stuff running in my cluster!

-## Q: Why are you exposing Prometheus to the world?!
-A: ..
-Well it's not ideal.
-But I got to set up a loadbalancer for _something_ running in Kubernetes, and expose it to the world, and now I can quickly see what's happening in my demo cluster.
-I mean, set up some firewall rules and you're (sort of) golden!

-## Q: Why is the `retainPolicy` of the Prometheus `PV`, `Delete`?
-Because the `PV` is created automatically by a `PVC`.
-If you need `Retain` either edit the `PV` after it's been created, or create a `PV`-spec.

-# Roadmap

-- Add dashboards now that I've bumped to v5
-- Datasources as code
-- ~~Upgrade Grafana to v5 for more Config as Code!~~